madfolio/open_ai/Design Thinking.md

 ```
-This was made using open.ai
+This text was generated using open.ai
 ```

 # Design Thinking